MUCodeAcademy/MidlandCode-C13/!ProjectList/OtherLearningOptions.md

 ## Books

-There are many programming books, but here are 3 that I've read and are pretty popular among programmers that add to what we learn in class.
+There are many programming books, but here are 3 that I've read and are pretty popular among programmers that supplement what we're learning in class.

 - ***Intro to Algorithms 4th Edition*** by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, Clifford Stein.
 Link to purchase on Amazon: https://www.amazon.com/Introduction-Algorithms-fourth-Thomas-Cormen/dp/026204630X